 Red Velvet Cake

-Its attractive red color is what catches everyone’s eye.
+When it comes to red velvet treats and confections, you’ll instantly think of red velvet cake and its attractive colors.
 Usually made from cocoa powder, red velvet cake boasts a fudgy flavor that will steal chocolate-lovers’ hearts.
 Plus, like other cakes, its texture is fluffy and moist.

 Chocolate cake is definitely not a strange dessert for all of you.
 It is often baked with layers with whipping creams or cherry fillings inside.
 The main ingredient is cocoa powder, so you can feel slightly bitter but still moist and rich.